-This is a Python script: download it to work - not necessarily the ‘python bindings’, but make sure that,
+This is a Python script: download it as a raw file, name it

+togeo.py.
+You’ll need GDAL for it to work - not necessarily the ‘python bindings’, but make sure that, in your terminal,

 gdalinfo are present.